JamesSaxon/jamessaxon.github.io/_posts/2020-12-06-public-data-on-internet-equity.md

   at first blush, there are a lot of data sources out there.

 To make a long story short:
-  the available data use very rough metrics (presence of a 25/3 connection), or they have significant sampling limitations.
+  the available data use very rough metrics of "broadband" (presence of a 25/3 Mbps connection), or they have significant sampling limitations.
 Notwithstanding, they are very valuable, so I'll review some of them here.
 The map below draws on several of these data sources,